yoheitaonishi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I normalized traning images for stretching contrast.

+### Model Architecture
-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: